crslade/crslade.github.io/_posts/2008-10-30-my-first-post.md

 title: My First Post
 date: '2008-10-30T13:58:00.000-10:00'
 tags:
-  - Miscellaneous
+  - miscellaneous
-  - Communication Skills
+  - mommunication skills
-  - Comments
+  - momments
 description: I figured I should dedicate my first post to explaining why I decided to start a blog.
 As a Computer Science professor, and a PhD student, I realized that I needed to practice my communication skills and get involved.
 Although I would prefer to be strictly on the reading side of technology, in order to really be a part of it I need to contribute.
 Hopefully this blog will the the perfect starting place.
 blogger_id: tag:blogger.com,1999:blog-2721499664417059501.post-4584026158115820046
 blogger_orig_url: https://www.christopherslade.com/2008/10/my-first-post.html